Employment Law

 How we can help

-If you have experienced any of the issues mentioned above, or you have any other questions or concerns in relation to your employment, an employment lawyer can help you to:
+If you have experienced any workplace issue, or you are concerned about any part of your employment, an employment lawyer can help you to:

-• correspond with your employer on your behalf
+• negotiate and correspond with an employer or prospective employer on your behalf;

-• make a claim for compensation against your employer (or reinstatement, if you have been dismissed)
+• pursue a claim against your employer where you have been mistreated;